-203. A player who resides and plays Club football outside her Home County may declare for her Home County for Inter-County and Interprovincial competitions.
+191. A player who resides and plays Club football outside her Home County may declare for her Home County for Inter-County and Interprovincial competitions.

-If she makes such a declaration, she may not play for any other County except her Home County while the declaration binds, unless her Home County fails to field a team in the grade or she transfers to the County in which she now resides and plays.
+If she makes such a declaration, she may not play for any other County except her Home County, unless her Home County fails to field a team in the grade or she transfers to the County in which she now resides and plays.